 Other East Texas Attractions

-While visiting the Orange area, tourists may want to take other interesting day trips in several directions:
+While visiting the Orange area, tourists may want to take other interesting day trips:

 - Livingston - Polk County Memorial Museum, Pedigo Park, Trade Days, Locomotive No. 5, Lake Livingston, Sam Rayburn Reservoir